Theses

 Possible tasks include:

-Cross-Cultural Examination of Algorithmic Fidelity: Comparing GPT-3 and Survey Results (Master Thesis)
+Cross-Cultural Examination of Algorithmic Fidelity: Comparing LLMs and Survey Results (Master Thesis)

 In this thesis project, you'll extend the current research on "algorithmic fidelity" (Argyle et al 2023) in large language models to a new socio-cultural context.
 Choose a country and an election or a unique survey topic, and compare the model's output to actual survey results.